ideati/challenges/Data/Words/README.md

 Each author retains the rights to his/her code, but each entry shall have a OSI approved license in order to be considered for participation.

 ## Conditions
 - The entry shall work on any text with UTF-8 encoding.
 As an example, a long book in the Public Domain is available: [Cervantes' Don Quijote de la Mancha, 2.2MB](http://www.gutenberg.org/cache/epub/2000/pg2000.txt) (Spanish, Project Gutenberg Book No.2000) in order to test the suitability of the algorithm.
 This book has 23.591 different words for a total of 384.324 words.
-By the way: it's such a wonderful book!
+By the way: it's such a wonderful book, reading it is a prize on itself!
 - A spanish book was choosen to verify the correctness of the implementation beyond the ASCII range, something of crucial importance for the correctness of our platform.
 - The search is case insensitive and all orthographic marks shall be taken into account: "más" != "mas", "Éxito" == "éxito".
 - Discard articles, conjunctions and propositions from the list.
 You don't need to know spanish to do it.
 There is a list of the words to be discarded here: [discard_es.txt](https://github.com/ideati/challenges/blob/master/Data/Words/discard_es.txt).
+- The program must receive as parameters the book as a text file and the list of discarded words as given here.
 - Discard also numeric entities or words mixed with numbers.
 - In order to participate, please do a pull request to this repository.
-We will test it in a headless RPi 3 connected via ssh.
+We will test it in a headless RPi 3 connected via ssh and working exclusively for the contest.
+We'll take the best time of five succesive runs.
 - There is a penalty of 1 ms for each kb needed to execute the entry.
-This condition puts in disadvantage the interpreted languages with respect to native compiled solutions.
+This is disadvantageous for interpreted languages but in reality, we need to deploy solutions with as less overhead as possible.
 For instance: a shell script will carry the size of the minimal shell needed to run the script.

 ## Results
 The current performance of the reference implementation in a Raspberry Pi 3 Model B Rev 1.2 is: